trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > Generally HSTS is a way for websites to tell browsers that the connection should only ever be encrypted.This prevents MITM attacks, downgrade attacks, sending plain text cookies and session ids.
+  > Generally HSTS is a way for websites to tell browsers that the connection should only ever be encrypted.
+This prevents MITM attacks, downgrade attacks, sending plain text cookies and session ids.

   > The header indicates for how long a browser should unconditionally refuse to take part in unsecured HTTP connection for a specific domain.